Personal Finance

 What Are The Best Defence Sector Stocks?

-Top 5 defense stocks in India based on market cap are Hindustan Aeronautics Ltd, Bharat Dynamics Ltd, Data Patterns (India) Ltd, Aequs Ltd, and Paras Defence and Space Technologies Ltd.
+Top 5 defense stocks in India by market cap are Hindustan Aeronautics Ltd, Bharat Dynamics Ltd, Data Patterns (India) Ltd, Aequs Ltd, and Paras Defence and Space Technologies Ltd with their respective close prices, market caps, and 1-year returns.

 What Is Defence Sector Stock?